modille/unscrabble-api-rails/README.md

 The dictionary used is the `enable1.txt` dictionary (Words With Friends).

-As of 2014-07-16, an instance of this app is deployed to Heroku at [http://modille-unscrabble-api-rails.herokuapp.com/](http://modille-unscrabble-api-rails.herokuapp.com/)
+As of 2014-07-16, an instance of this app is deployed to Heroku at `http://modille-unscrabble-api-rails.herokuapp.com/` (Note: only listening for POST requests)

 ## Example Usage